Durgadi Fort: History

 The fort's construction started during Shah Jahan's reign and was completed in Aurangzeb's reign in 1694 AD.
 Durgadi Fort is built on a hill beside the Kalyan creek.
-The fort came under Marathas when Chhatrapati Shivaji Maharaj captured Kalyan and Bhiwandi from Adilshah in 1654.
-Chhatrapati Shivaji Maharaj built the fort close to the creek and used it as a dock to build boats and ships.
-During British Raj, stones from the fort wall were used to construct the Kalyan and Thane piers.
+The fort came under the Marathas when Chhatrapati Shivaji Maharaj captured Kalyan and Bhiwandi from Adilshah in 1654.
+Shivaji built the fort close to the creek and used it as a dock to build boats and ships.
+During the British Raj, stones from the fort wall were used to construct the Kalyan and Thane piers.

-Under the rule of Marathas, a new gate about 150 feet to the south of the Ganesh Gate was opened near the mansion of Maratha General Ramji Mahadev Biwalkar.
-In the citadel of the fort, Marathas built a small temple of Hindu goddess Durga and named the fort Durgadi in honor of the goddess, a name it still bears.
+Under the rule of the Marathas, a new gate about, 150 feet to the south of the Ganesh Gate was opened near the mansion of Maratha General Ramji Mahadev Biwalkar.
+In the citadel of the fort, the Marathas built a small temple of the Hindu goddess Durga and named the fort Durgadi in honor of the goddess, a name it still bears.
 The original idol of the goddess Durga was stolen in 1876.

-Chhatrapati Shivaji Maharaj used the fort as dock and began the work of the first Navy of Hindavi Swarajya and he hired 340 Portuguese artisans to build the naval docks.
+Shivaji used the fort as dock and began the work of the first Navy of Hindavi Swarajya and he hired 340 Portuguese artisans to build the naval docks.
 Later, the fort was repaired by Ramji Mahadev Biwalkar.

-In 1682, Moghul Sardar Hasan Ali Khan captured the fort, later recaptured by Chhatrapati Sambhaji Maharaj, the second Chhatrapati of the Maratha Empire.
+In 1682, Moghul Sardar Hasan Ali Khan captured the fort, later recaptured by Sambhaji, the second Chhatrapati of the Maratha Empire.
 However, the Moghuls took it over again in 1689.
 It later came under Peshwas.
 In 1728, the Portuguese attacked the fort but were repelled by Shankarji Keshav Phadke, a Peshwa commander.

 The Kalyan Dombivli Municipal Corporation has built a new gate and made a garden around the fort.